Laura Evans, MA, JD

 Assistant Clinical Professor

-Prior to teaching extensively for this program, I worked full-time as an attorney.
-My legal practice focused on Intellectual Property litigation where I represented clients in a variety of fields including medical device manufacturers, pharmaceutical companies, and many hardware and software IT companies.
-I also have experience with licensing and transactions.
-Prior to my legal career, I worked in the fields of education and non-profit advocacy.
-My work experiences have provided me with expertise in communications, negotiation, strategy, marketing, and data analysis.
+Prior to serving as faculty, Laura worked full-time as an attorney.
+Her legal practice focused on Intellectual Property litigation where she represented clients in a variety of fields including medical device manufacturers, pharmaceutical companies, and many hardware and software IT companies.
+She also has experience with licensing and transactions.
+Prior to her legal career, Laura worked in the fields of education and non-profit advocacy.
+Laura's work experiences have provided her with expertise in communications, negotiation, strategy, marketing, and data analysis.

-I speak English and Spanish and have traveled extensively.
+Laura speaks English and Spanish and has traveled extensively.

 - J.D., Berkeley School of Law

 - M.A., International Development Studies, The George Washington University

 - Honored with the Wiley W. Manuel Certificate for Pro Bono Legal Services by the State Bar of California, 2013

 - Named to the 2013 and 2014 "Rising Stars" lists in intellectual property litigation published by Super Lawyers magazine